 “It is.
 Go and prepare.”

-Nasreddin went home and worked the whole month in the well, day and night, digging a long tunnel that started hidden under water level and ended in a secret basement of the house.
+Nasreddin went home and worked the whole month in the well, day and night, digging a long siphon tunnel that started hidden under water level and ended in a secret basement cellar of the house.
 He also amassed ample provisions and some secret company, which we will mention soon.
-At the end of Ramadan the Hodja came into the exalted presence of the Emir and said:
+After this, the Hodja came into the exalted presence of the Emir and said:

 “I am ready, Master.
 What message do you send to your saintly father?”